pupilfirst/playbook/stages/2-prototyping.md

 ## Common Failures

 * Startups fail at this stage when they are not able to build a high-fidelity prototype.
 This usually points to failures within their Engineering role, but at times issues are more systemic: perhaps the Idea they discovered could have been too ambitious.
 * Another common failure is to attempt to build too much.
-While protoypes much exhaustively test core features, ancialliary features should be left untested so that teams can build within the budget available.
+While prototypes much exhaustively test core features, ancillary features should be left untested so that teams can build within the budget available.

 ## Product Role

 ## Engineering Role

+The Engineering Role during Prototyping is all about building.
+The resources below all reflect that.

+Resources:

+* [Rubymonk)](https://rubymonk.com) is a great resource to learn Ruby (a great programming language for prototyping web apps) and more interestingly, TDD or Test-Driven Development, a method to build more maintainable software.
+* This [Udacity course on Android](https://www.udacity.com/course/ud853) gives you a great introduction to build Android apps.
+* This [iTunes U Stanford Course](https://itunes.apple.com/bj/course/developing-ios-8-apps-swift/id961180099) will teach you build great iOS applications in Swift.
+* If you are building a hardware prototype, these [series of video lectures](https://www.youtube.com/watch?t=10&v=U2fUvCFNyI0) will teach you to build one using Arduino.

 ## Marketing & Sales Role